 Purpose

 This Contractor Project Management Plan (CPMP) will serve as the primary management, planning and control document for the Department of Veterans Affairs, Office of Informatics and Analytics, Office of Knowledge-Based Systems, (KBS) Performance Work Statement (PWS) VA701-16-R-0412-002, Informatics Support Services (ISS.)
 This PMP describes the project organization, roles, responsibilities, and methods of oversight for tracking the progress of the project and how the Department of Veterans Affairs, the Book Zurman Team (BZ) and other stakeholders will interact during the project.
-This PMP also provides a work breakdown structure and master project schedule that describes the full lifecycle process of how the Informatics Support Services will be implemented.
+This PMP also provides a work breakdown structure and master project schedule that describes the full lifecycle process of how the Informatics Support Services will be implemented during both the initial Base Period, Option Year, and the Four-Month Extension to the Option Year contract. .

 Approach